Software Support & Maintenance

 What a retainer includes

 • Security patches Framework and dependency security updates applied promptly.
-When a vulnerability is disclosed, your system gets patched before it becomes a problem.
+We run a dependency audit (for Laravel, that's composer audit) so when a vulnerability is disclosed, your system gets patched before it becomes a problem.

 • Dependency updates Regular updates to keep your application on supported versions of its framework, language, and third-party packages.
-Small, frequent updates instead of large, risky ones.
+Staying on a Laravel long-term support release means small, frequent updates instead of large, risky ones.

 • Performance monitoring We keep an eye on response times, error rates, and resource usage.
 Slowdowns and issues are caught early, often before your team notices them.